scholarworks/sipity/README.md

 ### Cohesion, Orthogonality, and Decoupling

 I am working to keep the various concepts of Sipity loosely coupled.
-I use the various `rake spec:<layer>:coverage` tasks to help me understand how each layer's specs cover that layer's code.
+I use the various `rake spec:coverage:<layer>` tasks to help me understand how each layer's specs cover that layer's code.

 My conjecture is that if each layer's specs cover the entire layer: